A Gloved Madman Behind the Wheel in Northern Iran

 A woman’s prayer beads clicked faster than the fence posts darting by the roadside and finally one of the local passengers asked the driver to slow down, only to be rebuked rudely in a language that needed no translation.

 The woman went back to her beads but then had a second thought.
-If there is something more sacred in Iran, it is bread which was broken out by the bead-clicking woman and shared around.
+If there is something more sacred in Iran, it is the bread that was broken out by the bead-clicking woman and shared around.
 As our eyes met, everyone was surely thinking that this meal might be our last, again no translation needed.

 The distinctive colorful carpets of the region hung for sale along the side of the road seemed to act like bullfighting capes to the driver, spurring him on in his attempt to break his personal speed record to Astana, our destination on the border with Azerbaijan.